JaBarosin/NodeApp/README.md

 # NodeApp

 Hey y'all!
-This is a Demo repo which can be used to get started and test the first few stages of a CI pipeline and include cbctl validate + scan results.
+This is a Demo repo which can be used to get started and test the stages of a CI pipeline and to demonstrate how CB Container security helps simplify the process of monitoring, alerting, and preventing K8s deployments that violate company policies.

 The **Jenkins-docker** server configuration steps can be found here: https://github.com/JaBarosin/jenkins